Blog

 Engineering insights, AI strategy, and lessons learned building with emerging technology — from the people doing it.

-Building in Public — Many of these posts are engineering dispatches from building shilpiworks.com, a production AI agent platform.
-Filter by “shilpiworks” to read the full story.
+Building in Public — Many of these posts are dispatches from building shilpiworks.com (production AI agent platform) and Understanding Dementia (free guidebook + 200-concept Knowledge Portal).
+Filter by “shilpiworks” or “dementia” to read the full stories.

 Featured Latest Post